Sex During Pregnancy: When You Should and Shouldn’t Do It, According to a Gynecologist

 What you need to know about knocking boots while you’re knocked up.

-Although you probably think you know everything about sex by the time you get pregnant—after all, it’s what landed you in this situation in the first place—you may still have plenty of questions about knocking boots while you’re knocked up.
-Those might include “Am I going to hurt the baby?” and “Will it know we’re having sex?"
-And women aren't the only ones with these fears: “Many guys are nervous about this, trust me,” says Mary Jane Minkin, MD, clinical professor of obstetrics, gynecology, and reproductive sciences at Yale Medical School.
-But there’s no need to freak out about getting your freak on.
-Here’s the way-reassuring lowdown on having sex when you’re pregnant:
+Although you probably think you know everything about sex by the time you get pregnant—after all, it's what landed you in this situation in the first place—you may still have plenty of questions about knocking boots while you're knocked up.
+Those might include "Am I going to hurt the baby?" and "Will it know we're having sex?"
+And women aren't the only ones with these fears: "Many guys are nervous about this, trust me," Mary Jane Minkin, MD, clinical professor of obstetrics, gynecology, and reproductive sciences at Yale Medical School, tells Health.
+But there's no need to freak out about getting your freak on.
+Here's the way-reassuring lowdown on having sex during pregnancy:

 There's no right or wrong way to have sex when you're pregnant—you're not going to crush the baby doing missionary or lying on your belly.
 Just choose the position that feels good for you.
 That said, "rear entry or woman on top seem to be more comfortable," Dr. Minkin notes.

 That said, your newfound curves could just have you (and your partner) raring to get busy.
 Plus, if you were always nervous about sex because you didn't want to get pregnant, the fact that that's no longer an issue can be liberating, Dr. Minkin points out.
 "It's the same as women who go on birth control and have a great libido," she says.